kodi-community-addons/script.skin.helper.service/README.md

 Optional parameter: fallback --> Allows you to set a fallback image if no image was found.
 For example &amp;fallback=$INFO[ListItem.Thumb]

+Optional parameter: refresh --> By default the textures are cached by Kodi's texture cache which can be sticky when the underlying image was changed.
+Use an refresh param to force refresh.
+For example &amp;refresh=$INFO[System.Time(mm)]
 ________________________________________________________________________________________________________